 We are likely to disclose personal information overseas.
 For instance, our infrastructure and that of our service providers or other recipients may be based outside Australia, including New Zealand.

 In some circumstances, the law may permit or require us to use or disclose personal information for other purposes (for instance, where you would reasonably expect us to and the purpose is related to the purpose of collection).
-Except as otherwise permitted by law, we only disclose sensitive information about you with your consent.
+Except as otherwise permitted by law, we only disclose sensitive information about you if we have your consent.

 We retain information as per legislative requirements.